4drixn/4drixn/README.md

 ### 🔧 Projects

-- **Hazy Bot** – Full-stack Discord system with moderation, logging, custom commands, integrations (Twitch/Kick), ticket claim system, whitelist flows, and more.
+- **Hazy Bot** – Full-stack Discord system with moderation, logging, custom commands, integrations and more.
-- **RP Automation Tools** – Key systems, NPC interactions, roulette systems, admin commands, cooldowns and role handling, built for FiveM.
-- **Smart Permissions** – Role-based systems with persistence (MySQL + SQLite) tailored for dynamic Discord teams.

 ---